Norman-Johnson/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+ANSWER:

+  A closure is functions nested together to keep the variables as the are while the function exists.
+They provide access to the outer function's scope from an inner function.

 2. Study the following code, then answer the questions below.

 ```js